-Whānau Manaaki provides administrative, management and property management support to 85 kindergartens and educational leadership and professional development for up to 700 teaching staff and home based educators.
-An ongoing focus on innovation and educational excellence enables our teachers and educators to provide to the needs of children and families, reducing their administrative load.
+Whānau Manaaki provides administrative, management and property management support to kindergartens and educational leadership and professional development for up to 800 teaching staff and home based educators.
+An ongoing focus on innovation and educational excellence supports our teachers and educators to provide to the needs of children and families.

 The organisation also coordinates local committees and provides training and support to parents/whānau.